Follow the WPBO Blogs

 WPBO maintains three blog categories to keep you up-to-date with happenings at the Point.
 Click below to read the latest posts.

 Seasonal staff at WPBO conduct waterbird counts in the spring and fall and a spring raptor count.
 During the seasons, counts are conducted daily.
-Raptor counts run March 15-May 31 from 8am-4pm.
+Raptor counts run March 15-May 31 from 9 a.m. to 5 p.m.
 Waterbird counts run April 15-May 31 and August 15-November 15, 8 hours starting at dawn daily during each season.
-The “hawk deck” and waterbird shack are accessible to the public, but you can also subscribe to this blog to get regular updates during the counting seasons!
+The “hawk deck” and waterbird shack are accessible to the public, and you can follow this blog to get regular updates during the counting seasons!